 And while we always believed we’ve chosen well at the time, stuff happens and things change.

 Apart from the design or development of a website, it’s very important that the continuous service provided by a hosting company meets the needs of our customers.
 The work of a reseller isn’t to find the cheapest provider and stack them up with websites.
 We’ve always sought a company with an ethic like our own.
 That is to care about the service they provide.

-I have always avoided two companies particularly, those being GoDaddy and 1 and 1, partly because for me, the massive scale of these companies didn’t fit my ‘big-enough-to-cope-yet-small-enough-to-care’ criteria.
+I have always avoided overly large hosting providers such as GoDaddy, partly because for me, the massive scale of these companies didn’t fit my ‘big-enough-to-cope-yet-small-enough-to-care’ criteria.
 I didn’t like their software and I found their customer service fell short of my expectations as a business user.

-Since 2011, many of our customer websites have been hosted with one company.
-It fitted our criteria and had an excellent reputation and more than a bagful of testimonials from respectable customers.
+Since 2011, many of our customer websites have been hosted with one company that cam highly recommended.
+It fitted our criteria and had an excellent reputation and thousands of five-star testimonials from respectable customers.
 And it was an outstanding company that provided a top-notch service.

 And we had hundreds more with another hosting company.

-The rather ironic twist in our hosting journey is that both of these companies have ended up in the hands of GoDaddy as a parent (I hope you’ll pardon that pun, it wasn’t intended).
+The rather ironic twist in our hosting journey is that both of these companies have ended up in the hands of a large hosting provider as a parent.
+(I hope you’ll pardon that pun, it wasn’t intended).

 A rock and a hard place